ECM Records, released October 1987

 The late ‘80s was a great period for avant-garde guitar playing with the likes of Vernon Reid, Reeves Gabrels, Adrian Belew, Arto Lindsay, Fred Frith, Dave Fiuczynski, Stevie Salas, Sonny Sharrock, Skip McDonald, Robert Quine, Steve Vai and Bill Frisell laying down some seriously mind-bending tones and textures.

 Cloud About Mercury, David Torn’s second ECM solo album, definitely put him into the same league.
-Though just as influential as many of the aforementioned guitarists, he has never really gained as much of a public profile despite occasional solo albums (the latest Only Sky has just come out on ECM) and stellar sideman work with the likes of David Bowie and David Sylvian.
+Though just as influential as many of the aforementioned guitarists, he has never really gained as much of a public profile despite occasional solo albums and stellar sideman work with the likes of David Bowie and David Sylvian.

-Two quick questions to end, prompted by a discussion with my brother about Torn: why isn’t there any music like this around these days?
+Two quick questions to end, prompted by a discussion with my brother about Torn the other day: why isn’t there any music like this around these days?
 Or is there?